Wizkid and his third baby mama, Jada Pollock unfollow each other on Instagram - INFORMATION NIGERIA

-It may seem as though there is trouble between Wizkid and his third baby mama and Manager, Jada Pallock as they have unfollowed each other on Instagram.
+Well, it looks like there is trouble in the relationship between Wizkid and his baby mama and manager, Jada Pollock as they unfollow each other on Instagram.

 It is not clear why the former lovebirds unfollowed each other but it obviously looks like there are no longer in good terms.
 We all know how things get really bad when celebrity couples unfollow each other.